 Kratom tea is made from the leaves of the kratom tree, also known as mitragyna speciosa.
 This tropical evergreen tree is native to Southeast Asia and can grow to be 100 feet tall.
 At the top of that towering tree are the leaves of the kratom tree, which, when crushed create the base components from kratom tea.

-Kratom has been consumed as a tea in Southeast Asia for generations, but it’s not the only way to take your kratom dose.
+Kratom is consume as a tea in Southeast Asia for generations.
+But it’s not the only way to take your kratom dose.
 Just as there are many ways to enjoy kratom, there are just as many ways to brew kratom tea.

-Now, kratom might have produce great effects, but it doesn’t have a great taste.
-To protect the alkaloid content and to lessen the acrid taste of the kratom, we recommend adding the juice of entire lemon to the leaf or powder you’ll be using, letting it soak in before steeping.
+Now, kratom might have produced great effects, but it doesn’t have great taste.
+To protect the alkaloid content and to lessen the acrid taste of the kratom, we recommend adding the juice of the entire lemon to the leaf or powder you’ll be using, letting it soak in before steeping.